gust10/852Planner/README.md

 # 852Planner

-852Planner - A React application for planning and exploring trips in Hong Kong, built with modern web technologies.
+An AI-powered Application for planning and exploring trips in Hong Kong.

 ## Features